SNOW REMOVAL BYLAW | SNOW REMOVAL POLICY

 The map below shows the sidewalks that will be cleared and specifies which are going to be done under a contract and which will be done by City departments.
 They will also be cleared to a higher service standard than previous, as we have changed the definition in our bylaw for exactly what it means to clear a sidewalk.

-To confirm anyone with property adjacent to these City/Contractor cleared sidewalks will not have to clear them.
+Anyone with property adjacent to these City/Contractor cleared sidewalks will not have to clear them.
 The City or it's contractor will be doing so.

 CLICK MAP BELOW TO ENLARGE

-*NEW* All Other Sidewalks
+All Other Sidewalks

 Other than properties along the new downtown / core routes noted above where the city or its contractor will be doing sidewalk snow removal, all owners/occupants throughout the city are now required to perform snow removal on the sidewalk (where one exits) immediately adjacent to their own property only.
 You are not required to cross the street to shovel the sidewalk in front of someone else’s property.
 The previous school route collector zones are no longer in effect as this requirement is now for all sidewalks in the City, not just specific zones.